bwaynesu/BComponentComparator/README.md

 ### Basic Workflow

 1. **Open the Window**: Go to `Window > BTools > BComponentComparator`
-2. **Specify Component Type**:
+2. **Specify Object Type**:
    - Drag a Component from the Scene/Hierarchy onto the "Drag Component type here..." field
    - Or drag a MonoScript (.cs file) from the Project window
-   - Or drag a ScriptableObject/Material asset type
+   - Or drag any Unity asset (ScriptableObject, Material, Texture, Audio Clip, etc.)
 3. **Add Objects to Compare**:
    - Drag GameObjects from the Hierarchy into the list (must have the specified Component)
-   - Or drag ScriptableObject/Material assets from the Project window
+   - Or drag any matching asset type from the Project window
    - Multiple objects can be dragged at once
 4. **Compare and Edit**:
    - View Inspectors side-by-side in the right panel